 The gluteus maximus is one of the primary drivers for two of the most popular exercises- the deadlift and squat.

-Most people will already have these exercises in their train programs.
+Most people will already have these exercises in their training programs.
 And this alone is sufficient to promote hypertrophy in the gluteus maximus (just make sure you’re lifting heavy).

 This makes it easy to train the glutes without having to dedicate specific exercises.